 Actively follow up on advice

-If your colleagues have made helpful suggestions about what you should do next such as companies worth applying to or courses to take – get on with these as soon as possible!
-There is a limited amount of time that it is appropriate for following up on contacts that have been passed on to you especially, so prioritise this if you have been passed any names and email addresses.
+If your colleagues have made helpful suggestions about what you should do next – such as companies worth applying to or courses to take – get on with these as soon as possible!
+There is a limited amount of time when it is appropriate for following up on contacts that have been passed on to you, so prioritise this if you have been passed any names and email addresses.

-It is hard work, working hard and making sure you are maximising on your opportunity as much as possible but the outcome will be worth the effort!
-You can get as much as you put into these opportunities in the right situation, but remember to keep the bigger picture in view if it does not turn out exactly as planned.
+It is challenging, working hard and making sure you are maximising on your opportunity as much as possible, but the outcome will be worth the effort.
+You can get out as much as you put in to these opportunities, but remember to keep the bigger picture in view if it does not turn out exactly as planned.
 All work experience is time well invested if you know how to work it to suit you.